zanderp/debian-wifi-deauther/README.md

 # Wifi Deauthenticator

-*On Debian/Ubuntu/Kali/other debian based distributions for PC you don't need modprobe and monstart/monstop commands*
+*On Debian/Ubuntu/Kali/other debian based distributions for PC you don't need modprobe and monstart/monstop commands, also when using external wifi cards on a Raspberry Pi device*

-*For raspberry pi zero w, zero 2 w, 3 and 4 ( excluding the 5 you can run the below commands after you've patched the wireless firmware and the kernel )
+*For raspberry pi zero w, zero 2 w, 3 and 4 ( excluding the 5 you can run the below commands after you've patched the wireless firmware and the kernel, aplicable only for the internal wifi card )

 ## Usage